martincapovcak/cli-whale-tracker/readme.md

 `npx whale-tracker`

-> Listening to whale activity in a blockchain with your comand line and Node.js
+> Listening to whale activity on the Ethereum blockchain with your comand line and Node.js

 ## Usage